15 Differences Between GoldMine and Salesforce

 As with many software applications for business, GoldMine has spawned a cottage industry of third party add-on products.
 Many of these are indexed in a third party add-on store.

-Salesforce.com took the approach of creating its own centralized marketplace for third party solutions — the AppExchange.
+Salesforce took the approach of creating its own centralized marketplace for third party solutions—the AppExchange.
 These applications all have to go through an annual security review.
-Some AppExchange applications are free and some are paid for, but they can all be installed with just a few clicks onto a company’s Salesforce.com org.
+Some AppExchange applications are free and some are paid for.
+Most of them can be installed into a company’s Salesforce org with just a few clicks.